 On Christmas Day carols are sung from Ghana to South Africa.
 Meats are roasted, gifts are exchanged and people travel far and wide to visit family.
 The Coptic Christians in Ethiopia and Egypt celebrate Christmas according to the Julian calendar - which means that although they celebrate on December 25th, that date usually translates to January 7th on the Gregorian calendar.
 Kwanzaa (the celebration of African heritage observed in the United States and often associated with the festive season) is not celebrated in Africa.
-And unless you're in the Atlas Mountains of Morocco, you have very little chance of enjoying a white Christmas.

 Even in some of Africa's predominantly Muslim countries, Christmas is still recognized as a secular celebration.
 In the West African nation of Senegal, Islam is the main religion - and yet Christmas is designated as a national holiday.
 This Mail & Guardian article shows how Senegalese Muslims and Christians have chosen to unofficially celebrate each other's holidays, laying the foundation for the country's famous atmosphere of religious tolerance.